learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Kubernetes offers the same primitives to authenticate requests just like Keycloak and Dex.

-_What if the Kubernetes API could be used as an Authorisation server?_
+_What if the Kubernetes API could be used as an Authentication and Authorisation server?_

+1. When a pod presents a valid service account token to the Kubernetes API, it performs an authentication operation
+1. If the authentication operation is successful, Kubernetes API server also checks if the token is *authorized* to perform the requested operation.

 _Could you use Service Accounts as a mechanism to authenticate requests between apps in the cluster?_

-Let's try that.
+Let's try that first.

 ## Creating the cluster